Seth Perler

 • Learn how to help your child manage overwhelming emotions and resistance.

-• Your child will navigate the mid-semester “dip” better.
+• Your child will navigate the mid-semester “DIP” better.

 “Thanks so much… your lessons are awesome and although there has been some resistance as you said there would be, he is enjoying them and really, really benefiting already.
 He’s feeling more hopeful and like he’s getting some control over things and less overwhelmed.
 I think even just having his dedicated sacred study space has made a big difference.
 So grateful we found you.”